3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 ### Possible Features

 1. The system has Linux and OSX compatibility
-2. The system can take and analyse RGB or RGB-D data
+2. The system can take and analyze RGB or RGB-D data
 3. The system can interpret multiple vertical layers of blocks on a flat surface
 4. The system will have a similar counterpart to work in the Unreal Engine.